Trusted WordPress tutorials, when you need them most.

 This will launch the WordPress theme customizer interface.

-You will see your site’s live preview with a bunch of options on the left pane.
-Click on the ‘Additional CSS’ tab from the left panel.
+On this page, you can see your site’s live preview with a bunch of customization options on the left panel.
+Simply click on the ‘Additional CSS’ tab to start editing.

 Click on additional CSS